Miguel Vargas Player Props: Dodgers vs. Giants

 Miguel Vargas At The Plate

-- Vargas has a double, a triple and 11 walks while batting .235.
+- Vargas has a double, a triple and 11 walks while hitting .211.

-- Vargas has gotten a hit in four of eight games this season, but he has no multi-hit games.
+- Vargas has a base hit in four of nine games played this season (44.4%), but zero multi-hit games.

+- In nine games played this season, he has not hit a home run.

-- Vargas has picked up an RBI in two games this season, with multiple runs batted in once.
+- Vargas has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored at least once three times this season (37.5%), including one multi-run game.
+- In three of nine games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.